 There’s nothing wrong with using some tried and true old school marketing methods to collect emails.
 If you have a brick and mortar store, try putting a business card drop box on your counter with a sign that says, “drop your card to keep in touch.”
 This is a great way to passively collect emails to market your business.

 17. QR codes

 Most mobile devices have built in QR code scanners these days.
 You can easily generate a free QR code for your company that links to your email subscription landing page or downloadable content.
-Just make sure you require an email to access any content through your QR code, so you can continue building your email list.
+Just make sure you require an email to access any content through your custom QR code, so you can continue building your email list.

 18. Live events

 Conferences, conventions, and other live events are great ways to collect emails.
 If you ask any seasoned marketer how to grow your email subscriber list they’ll probably tell you live events should be at the top of your list.
 If you’re hosting a booth, come with a plan to collect info in real-time and follow-up through email.
 You can also utilize a lead capture software or exit pop up integration to generate interest and foot traffic to your conference booth.